 America’s cultural capital comes alive as the New York City Ballet and American Ballet Theatre perform their spring programmes simultaneously at New York’s Lincoln Center.

-All the while, delight in the joyous energy of New York in the spring – a city of art, shopping, fine food and stunning architecture.
-An unforgettable experience!
+All the while, be immersed in the joyous energy of New York in the spring – a city of art, shopping, fine food and stunning architecture.

 After breakfast, join Frédérique and fellow ballet lovers for a welcome briefing and a talk on the coming days’ performances, followed by a special welcome lunch.